tc39/proposal-observable/EventTargetObservable.md

 ### Image Preloading

-In the example below, an Observable is created which dispatches a load event completes when an image successfully preloads, and dispatches an error notification if the image load is unsuccessful.
+In the example below an `Observable` is created which dispatches a "load" event completes when an image successfully preloads, and dispatches an "error" notification if the image load is unsuccessful.

 ```js
 const displayImage = document.querySelector("#displayImage");